Quito & Galapagos Islands Trip Details

 Welcome to Ecuador!

-The Galapagos Islands are considered the living laboratory of Darwin's theory of evolution.
-It's no wonder 80% of the land birds, 97% of the reptiles & land mammals, and more than 30% of the plants are native to only these islands.
+These distinct worlds offer a mind-boggling experience.
+The Galápagos Islands are like the living laboratory of Darwin's theory of evolution.
+It's no wonder that 80% of the land birds, 97% of the reptiles and land mammals, and more than 30% of the plants are native to only these islands.

 Duration: 8 days, 7 nights